NateZimmer/Optimization-Tutorials/Pages/MajorityLeastSquares.md

 <i>r(x,y,θ) = y - function(x,θ)</i>
 </p>

-Where the ***function*** is whatever arbitrary function which is to be optimized, where ***θ*** are the optimization paramters, where ***x*** are the function inputs, and where ***y*** are the observed maeasurements.
+Where the ***function*** is whatever arbitrary function which is to be optimized, where ***θ*** are the optimization parameters, where ***x*** are the function inputs, and where ***y*** are the observed measurements.

-The following is a demonstration of MNLSQ on a cosine of unkown amplitude, phase, and offset where a biased signal is injected on top of the desired signal.
-Naturally, NLSQ is illsuited for a biased signal where as MNLSQ is robust against biased outliers assuming it does not represent the majority of the data.
+The following is a demonstration of MNLSQ on a cosine of unknown amplitude, phase, and offset where a biased signal is injected on top of the desired signal.

 <p align=center>
 <img src="Images/MLS/nlmlsq1.png"></img>
 </p>

+Naturally, NLSQ is ill-suited for biased outliers where as MNLSQ is robust against biased outliers assuming it does not represent the majority of the data.

 #### MNLSQ.m